georgiagrayland/sports-expense-tracker/README.md

 - The user will stop being presented with options once 0 is chosen for the ‘choices’ input to exit the program.

-*Note: if a user choose 6 on the first input without entering any expense/savings data, and empty Data Frame will show, and they user will be prompted with the options again:*
+*Note: if a user chooses 6 on the first input without entering any expense/savings data, and empty Data Frame will show, and they user will be prompted with the options again:*

 ![No Data Added Report](images/no-data.png)